Knuckle-walking: Gorillas

 Gorillas use the form of walking on all fours with the fingers on the hands of the front two limbs folded inward.
 A gorilla's forearm and wrist bones lock together to be able to sustain the weight of the animal and create a strong supporting structure.
 Gorillas use this form of walking because their hips are attached differently from humans, so standing on two legs for a long period of time would eventually become painful.
 Gorillas sometimes do walk upright in instances where dangers are present.

 Other mammals

 Giant anteaters and platypuses are also knuckle-walkers.
 Pangolins also sometimes walk on their knuckles.
-Another possible knuckle-walking taxon was the extinct chalicothere.
-The ground sloths may have also walked on their knuckles.
+Some members of the extinct ungulate family Chalicotheriidae with gorilla-like forelimbs are suggested to have knuckle-walked.
+Some ground sloths may have also walked on their knuckles.

 Advantages

 Knuckle-walking tends to evolve when the fingers of the forelimb are specialized for tasks other than locomotion on the ground.
 In the gorilla, the fingers are used for the manipulation of food, and in chimpanzees, for the manipulation of food and climbing.
 In anteaters and pangolins, the fingers have large claws for opening the mounds of social insects.
 Platypus fingers have webbing that extend past the fingers to aid in swimming, thus knuckle-walking is used to prevent stumbling.

 Knuckle-walking of chimpanzees and gorillas, arguably, originally started from fist-walking as found in orangutans.
 African apes most likely diverged from ancestral arboreal apes (similar to orangutans) that were adapted to distribute their weight among tree branches and forest canopies.
 Adjustments made for terrestrial locomotion early on may have involved fist-walking, later evolving into knuckle-walking.